Dark-Peace/BulletUpHell/README.md

 ![Godot_v4 0-stable_win64_xVip6jiYaZ](https://user-images.githubusercontent.com/74102789/234537467-4e3e641d-144f-4779-9986-0686fa64c1c3.gif)

-I also provide you with a full documentation on how to use everything.
-See next paragraph.

 ## Installation

 Download the latest release from the Release section.
-For the rest of the installation and the documentation of all my plugins, check this : [BottledPluginsDocumentation](https://docs.google.com/document/d/1y2aPsn72dOxQ-wBNGqLlQvrw9-SV_z12a1MradBglF4/edit?usp=sharing)
+For the rest of the installation and the documentation of all my plugins, check this : [BottledPluginsDocumentation](https://www.notion.so/dark-peace/Godot-Engine-Plugins-addons-by-Dark-Peace-c7887a7272da4b2cb83f57523ff0ce9d)

 I'll also post complete tutorials on my Youtube channel when I'll have the time so consider subscribing to not miss any news ! https://www.youtube.com/@Dark_Peace